Luke Raley Player Props: Rays vs. Orioles

-Luke Raley, with a slugging percentage of .438 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Gibson on the mound, July 20 at 6:40 PM ET.
+Luke Raley -- with a slugging percentage of .323 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the hill, on July 21 at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Rangers.
+He had a hitless performance in his previous game (0-for-2) against the Orioles.

 Luke Raley Game Info & Props vs. the Orioles